wyll-io/blog/content/posts/how-do-we-deploy-our-blog.md

 # The deployment : Github Actions and AWS

-We considered two choices regarding the deployment to AWS : *S3 bucket* or *ECS*.
+We considered two choices regarding the deployment to AWS : **S3 bucket** or **ECS**.
 The S3 bucket solution appears to be cheaper as the ECS would need the instance to be always alive.
-The S3 just serve files, that is exactly what the website is, just files.
+The S3 just serve files, that is exactly what the website is, just files, and with a **Cloudfront** configuration, it will do the job.

 That being said, we need to generate the static files and sync them into out S3 bucket.
-This will be done by Github Actions.
+This will be done by **Github Actions**.

+Let's create the action configuration file.

 ```yaml
 name: Build and deploy